SAMAR HAFEEZ, BANGALORE

 Risk factors for suicide

 Children too, are at high risk for suicide, if they are chronically abused, neglected or have lost a guardian or a parent.
-Currently, the pandemic situation is causing relentless pressure and constraints on people with existing mental illness.
+Currently, the pandemic situation is causing relentless pressure and constraints on people, especially those who are already suffering from any mental illness.
 It is also igniting new mental health problems, especially among young people around the globe.

 Men are more likely to die by suicide than women.
-One key element to this is lack of communication, wherein, men tend to bottle up thoughts and feelings more than women, as many cultures expect men to be “strong, no matter what” and not admit that they are struggling.
+One key element to this is lack of communication, wherein, men tend to bottle up thoughts and feelings more than women, as many cultures expect men to be “strong, no matter what”.
+Hence, men are less likely to admit that they are struggling.
 Also, men are more violent and have strong intent in completing the act of suicide.

 Situational cues: Examine if the person has had any failure in life (recent or past) which might include loss of job, loss of a loved one, domestic quarrels, relationship issues or chronic physical ailment.